chen8827/chen8827.github.io/README.md

 # [Taipei Bar Map Web App](https://tpe-bar-god.herokuapp.com/)

+* Mass Rapid Transit (MRT), also known as subway or tube, is a rapid transit system in Taipei, Taiwan.
-* Used python, CSS, Folium, Dash, and Flask to build a multi-page app for Taipei bar searching by MRT station and deployed web app on Heroku.
+* Used python, CSS, Folium, Dash, and Flask to build a multi-page app for bar searching by MRT station.
+* Deployed web app on Heroku.

 ## Built With
 * Python